atlassian/atlassian-connect-example-app-node/README.md

 - **Installing dependencies**
   - Run `yarn install` (recommended) or `npm install` for installing all the dependencies for this app.

-- **Tunneling**
-  - For this purpose, we are using [ngrok](https://ngrok.com/docs/getting-started).
-You need to set the ngrok authtoken in the env file, so please make sure you have a ngrok account.
-  - Simply go to [ngrok](https://dashboard.ngrok.com/get-started/your-authtoken) and copy your authtoken and paste it in the [.env](./.env) file.

 - **Configuration**
+  - We are using [ngrok](https://ngrok.com/docs/getting-started) for tunnelling.
+You'll need to create an ngrok account to get access to the auth token.
-  - Open your .env file and fill in the missing fields
+  - Open your .env file and fill in *all the missing fields*

 - **Running docker compose**
   - Then simply run `docker-compose up`.